- Pre-registration ONLY for all the races for all the categories.

 - The race organizer and or official have the final say in everything!

 - At Cross on the Rock events racers are not pulled if they are lapped by the leaders of their event.
 All racers finish on the lead racer’s lap so you are never more than one lap down nor do you race much longer than the leader of your race.
-IF you do not finish the race you will receive a DNF.
+IF you do not finish the race you will receive a DNF (and no points).

 - Points will be given out in to all participants in each category.
-If you move up from intermediate or masters to expert during the year you will retain 50% of your points.
+If you move up from intermediate or masters to Open during the year you will retain 50% of your points.

-- We have 8 events this year for the first time.
+- 2022 is a continuation of our re-building year (2021) in many ways.
+For this year we will again have 6 events.
 As in the past you have a throw away for your worst result/missed event.
-So 7 events will count to the series final.
+So a maximum of 5 events will count to the series final.

 - The series final is double points.

-- ￼￼At least 2 Points will be given out to any finisher.
+- At least 2 Points will be given out to every finisher of the race.
 The rider must finish the entire race and can not be a D.N.F.

-- Series Awards are given for the top 3 in the following categories: Expert, U13, U15, U17, Intermediate, Masters Men and Women as well as Super Masters 55+ Men.
+- Series Awards are given for the top 3 in the following categories: Expert, U13, U15, U17, Intermediate, Masters Men and Women as well as Super Masters 55+ Men and Women.